Ansible-RH-Madrid/NetworkingDemos/README.md

 # NetworkingDemos
-Repo focus on demos for ansible networking use cases.
+Repo focused on demos for ansible networking use cases.